Making Blockchain Experiments Easy

 Qinde Chen

-Qinde is a Ph.D. student at the School of Software Engineering, Sun Yat-sen University.
+Qinde Chen is a Ph.D student at the School of Software Engineering, Sun Yat-sen University.
 His research interests mainly include blockchain.
 In August 2022, he joined HuangLab and participated in the development of BlockEmulator.

 叶光